ess-dive-community/essdive-sample-id-metadata/README.md

 - [Instructions document](instructions.md): Instructions to register samples for IGSNs through SESAR, and submit related datasets to ESS-DIVE.
 - [Sample metadata template](sampleTemplate.xls): Download spreadsheet template with standard fields to register samples for IGSNs.

+## File formatting requirements

+ESS-DIVE has higher-level requirements and recommendations for documenting individual files, including those in csv spreadsheet formats.
+Here is a quick summary of relevant requirements.

+- File names should include only ASCII characters, camelCase, underscores or dashes.
+- There should be no empty rows.
+- Reporting should be consistent within a column, for example with the same number of decimal places where relevant.
+- Use "NA" for missing values in columns with text, and "-9999" for missing values in columns with numbers.

 ## How to contribute: